Seven police officers suspended after video shows hood placed on head of Black man who later died

 The video shows one officer placing his hands on Prude, who was naked and handcuffed, as he was lying face down.
 Another officer puts his knee on Prude’s back.

-Earlier, police had covered Prude’s s head with a “spit hood,” which is designed to protect police from bodily fluids but which has figured in past allegations of abuse.
+Earlier, police had covered Prude’s s head with a “spit hood,” a device meant to protect police from bodily fluids but which has figured in allegations of abuse.

 “You’re trying to kill me!” the 41-year-old man cried in the video of the March incident, first reported by the Rochester Democrat and Chronicle.